LaurinZubler/sa-documentation/chapters/scenarios.typ

   (personas.at(1), personas.at(2), ""),
   ("Wind speed", "Wind direction", "Compass", "Water depth"), [
     This scenario builds on the interface proposal from Laera et al. @Laera.2023, more described in the _Research_ chapter.
-The information are displayed in nummerical form or as graphs, like in conventional 2D sailing instruments.
+The information are displayed in numerical form or as graphs, like in conventional 2D sailing instruments.
   ]
 )